SuperOfficeDocs/superoffice-docs/user-guide/en/settings/options/reports.md

 3. Click **Browse** in the dialog that appears.
 4. Select the report you want to import, and click **Open** and **Save**.

-If the import is successful, the report will be shown in the **Reports** tab with your user name as the owner.
+If the import is successful, the report is shown in the **Reports** tab with your user name as the owner.